Information Filtering via Variational Regularization for Robot Manipulation: Preliminaries

 \subsection{Problem Formulation}

 Given a set of expert demonstrations consisting of complex robot-skill trajectories, our goal is to learn a visuomotor policy $\pi$ that maps visual observations to actions.
-Concretely, we use single-view, robot-centric point clouds $P$ together with proprioceptive states $s$ as the denoising condition $C$, and predict an $H$-step future action trajectory $A_0$, so that the robot can not only reproduce the demonstrated skill but also generalize beyond the training data.
+Concretely, we use single-view, robot-centric point clouds $P$, proprioceptive states $s$, and the diffusion timestep $t$ as the denoising context $C$, and predict an $H$-step future action trajectory $A_0$, so that the robot can not only reproduce the demonstrated skill but also generalize beyond the training data.